ianthetechie/digital-garden/content/blog/kwdc24.md

 # The challenge of multi-lingual events

-Surprisingly, most of the (30+) event staff also spoke English well (that’s a first for a Korean conference).
+Surprisingly, most of the (30+) event staff also spoke English very well (that’s a first for a Korean conference that I’ve been to).
 I think the organizers did an excellent job in not only attracting an international audience ([one speaker](https://nerdyak.tech/) flew in from Czechia!), but also making them feel welcome.